ghoomfrog/universe/computer science/fork routing protocol.md

 ![Fork-Routing](https://user-images.githubusercontent.com/35694451/208344240-cae75190-51f8-4d8c-88c7-c317a69d08fa.png)

-The Fork Routing Protocol (FRP) is a routing protocol where each router, *fork router*, is configured with one input line, two routes, some output ports and a hotspot.
+The Fork Routing Protocol (FRP) is a routing protocol where each router, <ins>fork router</ins>, is configured with one input line, two routes, some output ports and a hotspot.

 This configuration allows routers to be accessed using relative addresses where each bit corresponds to a route.
 Each router arithmetically left-shifts the address before forwarding.
 The destination router sends the payload through all its output ports and its hotspot.

 To enable absolute addressing:
 1. a global router is chosen as the router where addresses relative to it are considered absolute
-2. addresses have an *origin* bit that specifies whether the address is absolute (0) or relative (1)
+2. addresses have an <ins>origin</ins> bit that specifies whether the address is absolute (0) or relative (1)

 Absolute addressing requires fork routers to convert the absolute address to a relative one which requires them to have their own absolute address stored for calculation.
 To make sure all fork routers can access each other, their second route, their *reline*, points to the router that points to the router that points to them: forming a circular reference.